Simon joined Bankside Chambers in 2002 prior to that he spent 5 years at Russell McVeagh.

 Simon is regularly briefed by insurance companies, including in respect of disputes arising out of the Christchurch earthquakes.
 He also acts for builders, architects, project managers and home owners in leaky building litigation.

 Simon has broad experience in other commercial litigation.
 He has conducted trials and arbitral hearings about dairy, arable and deer farms.
-He has acted in numerous shareholder disputes; for a national shipping register; for boat builders, marina operators and a major online payment provider.
+He has acted in numerous shareholder disputes; for a national shipping register; for boat builders, marina operators and a major offshore fishing company.
 He has acted for lessors and lessees in lease disputes and for private clients in defamation, family protection and family trust matters.
-He also has significant public law/public interest experience: Simon appeared as lead counsel for the New Zealand Bar Association in the Supreme Court in a case concerning the eligibility of self-represented lawyers and litigants in person for awards of costs, and was recently lead counsel in two COVID related judicial review proceedings against the Director-General of Health regarding compassionate exemptions to managed isolation.
+Simon also has significant public law/public interest experience: Simon appeared as lead counsel for the New Zealand Bar Association in the Supreme Court in a case concerning the eligibility of self-represented lawyers and litigants in person for awards of costs, and was recently lead counsel in two COVID related judicial review proceedings against the Director-General of Health regarding compassionate exemptions to managed isolation.

 Simon has a particular interest in investment treaty arbitration and has been claimant’s counsel in an investment treaty claim against Australia as well as advising corporates on investment treaty issues.